AlphaGoob/HP-8570p-Hackintosh-Master/README.md

 5. GibMacOS will create some folders, open them until you see a .pkg file
 6. Copy the path of the PKG file
 7. Insert your USB Stick at a usb port on your motherboard
-###### In this case it are the USB ports under your power button.
+- In this case it are the USB ports under your power button.
 8. Open GibMacOS (makeinstall.bat) as administrator
 9. Select your USB drive with the corresponding number
 10. If the installer ask for your recovery path paste it here (pkg of step 6)
-###### This can take up to 15 minutes
+- This can take up to 15 minutes

-Preparing the USB drive
+// Preparing the USB drive:
-Delete all files in the following folders on your USB drive /EFI/BOOT/BOOTX64.efi
+1. Delete all files in the following folders on your USB drive
+- /EFI/BOOT/BOOTX64.efi
-/EFI/CLOVER/drivers/BIOS
+- /EFI/CLOVER/drivers/BIOS
-/EFI/CLOVER/drivers/UEFI
+- /EFI/CLOVER/drivers/UEFI
-/EFI/CLOVER/kexts/Other
+- /EFI/CLOVER/kexts/Other
-Delete the CLOVERX64.efi and config.plist in your /EFI/CLOVER folder
+2. Delete the CLOVERX64.efi and config.plist in your /EFI/CLOVER folder
-Open Clover pre-installation folder
+3. Open Clover pre-installation folder
-Copy /EFI/CLOVER/ACPI to the /EFI/CLOVER/ folder on your USB drive Copy all files from the following folders in the pre-installation folder to your USB drive /EFI/BOOT/
+4. Copy /EFI/CLOVER/ACPI to the /EFI/CLOVER/ folder on your USB drive
+5. Copy all files from the following folders in the pre-installation folder to your USB drive
+- /EFI/BOOT/
-/EFI/CLOVER/drivers/BIOS
+- /EFI/CLOVER/drivers/BIOS
-/EFI/CLOVER/drivers/UEFI
+- /EFI/CLOVER/drivers/UEFI
-/EFI/CLOVER/kexts/Other
+- /EFI/CLOVER/kexts/Other
-And finally copy CLOVERX64.EFI, config.plist and drivers64UEFI to the clover folder on your USB drive.
+6. And finally copy CLOVERX64.EFI, config.plist and drivers64UEFI to the clover folder on your USB drive.
-Check the Clover folder.
+7. Check the Clover folder.
 You now should have a copy of my Clover folder (a full copy won’t work, that’s why i use all the steps)

-Install MacOS Catalina
+// Install MacOS Catalina:
-Restart your laptop
+1. Restart your laptop
-Press F9 for your boot menu
+2. Press F9 for your boot menu
-Select Boot from EFI file
+3. Select Boot from EFI file
-Navigate to /EFI/BOOT/BOOTX64.efi
+4. Navigate to /EFI/BOOT/BOOTX64.efi
-Select this option and Clover will load
+5. Select this option and Clover will load
-In clover, hit Enter on MacOS recovery installation
+6. In clover, hit Enter on MacOS recovery installation
-In the MacOS Installation open Disk Utility
+7. In the MacOS Installation open Disk Utility
-Remove all volumes on the Internal SSD
+8. Remove all volumes on the Internal SSD
-Select Container Disk1 and select Erase
+9. Select Container Disk1 and select Erase
-Name your disk (i like “Hackintosh HD”)
+10. Name your disk (i like “Hackintosh HD”)
-Select APFS as structure, and click erase.
+11. Select APFS as structure, and click erase.
-Close the disk utility and open the MacOS Installer Follow the instructions in the installer
+12. Close the disk utility and open the MacOS Installer
+13. Follow the instructions in the installer
-Your laptop will reboot and show Clover again select the installer from your internal SSD instead of the USB Drive.
+14. Your laptop will reboot and show Clover again select the installer from your internal SSD instead of the USB Drive.
-Note: This can take up to 30 minutes
+- This can take up to 30 minutes
-If your laptop reboots for the second time and shows Clover select Boot macOS from internal HDD.
+15. If your laptop reboots for the second time and shows Clover select Boot macOS from internal HDD.
-Note: This can take up to 10 minutes
+- This can take up to 10 minutes

 # Post-installation

-Clover Configurator
+// Clover Configurator:
-Go to Finder > Settings
+1. Go to Finder > Settings
-Enable your hard drive to show on your desktop
+2. Enable your hard drive to show on your desktop
-Unzip Clover Configurator
+3. Unzip Clover Configurator
-Move Clover Configurator to your Apps folder on your hard drive
+4. Move Clover Configurator to your Apps folder on your hard drive

-Setup your EFI disk
+// Setup your EFI disk:
-Open Clover Configurator
+1. Open Clover Configurator
-If you start Clover Configurator for the first time you need to go to Security in your settings panel and enable Clover to start.
+- If you start Clover Configurator for the first time you need to go to Security in your settings panel and enable Clover to start.
-Click on Mount Efi and select Mount Partition.
-A Partition will show on your desktop Rename the partitition to “HP_TOOLS” [HP Custom boot logo] Move the Hewlett-Packard folder to your EFI partition [HP Custom boot logo] Replace the EFI folder with the post-installation clover folder.
+2. Click on Mount Efi and select Mount Partition.
+A Partition will show on your desktop
+3. Rename the partitition to “HP_TOOLS” (for HP Custom boot logo)
+4. Move the Hewlett-Packard folder to your EFI partition (for HP Custom boot logo)
+5. Replace the EFI folder with the post-installation clover folder.
-If you don’t want to use my bootloader theme you can delete the bootcamp_alpha folder from /EFI/CLOVER/themes/
+* If you don’t want to use my bootloader theme you can delete the bootcamp_alpha folder from /EFI/CLOVER/themes/

 Make SMBios suitable for iCloud
 Open Clover Configurator